stm/imagefluency/README.md

 img_symmetry(rails, horizontal = FALSE)
 ```

-See the functions' help files (e.g., `?img_symmetry` for more details.
+See the package [vignette](https://stm.github.io/imagefluency/articles/imagefluency.html) for more details (or type `vignette("imagefluency", package = "imagefluency")` into the R console).

 ## Citation